 Snow White with the Red Hair is available for legal streaming and home video release through Funimation.

-A friend of mine on twitter once said that sometimes imperfect shows have perfect moments and I couldn’t contain all my thoughts on this scene any longer.
+A friend of mine on twitter once said that sometimes imperfect shows have perfect moments and I couldn’t agree more.
+As soon as I started looking back on this show in a new light, I couldn’t contain all my thoughts on this scene.
 I hope you enjoyed the read and I implore you to leave a comment telling me what you thought.

 This is my last post of 2019.
 I will be taking December off to work on fiction writing, but I will be back in the new year with an assortment of new projects that I can’t wait to share with you all.